By Ed Malaker

 This modification can be accomplished using any humbucker pickup that has four colored wires and one bare wire.
-We are talking specifically about the Dimarzio Fast Track 2 in this post because of the consistency of the wire colors.
+In this post, we’re talking specifically about the Dimarzio Fast Track 2, because of the consistency of the wire colors.
 With other pickups, there is very little consistency in the colors that are chosen for the wires.

 The Dimarzio Fast Track 2